Transgender rights in the spotlight as Arkansas and Tennessee become latest states to pass anti-trans legislation - Local News 8

 “Affirming health care can literally be life or death for anyone, but particularly for trans youth,” Raquel Willis, a Black trans activist and writer, told CNN.
 “People think that’s an exaggeration.
 It’s not.
 People think you can just discipline identity out of someone and that is not true and in many ways is torture.”

 Transgender youth have a much greater risk of suicide, according to the US Centers for Disease Control and Prevention.
-However, if they have access to a puberty blocker, their chances of suicide and mental health problems in the immediate term and down the road decline significantly, a study published in June of 2020 found
+However, if they have access to a puberty blocker, their chances of suicide and mental health problems in the immediate term and down the road decline significantly, a study published in January of 2020 found.

 He said the psychological effects of gender dysphoria can be harmful to young trans peoples’ bodies.

-Note: Editor’s note: This story has been updated to provide additional context on transgender individuals and reflect the views of medical experts.
-Correction: An earlier version of this story did not fully describe the Endocrine Society’s views on the use of puberty blockers.
-The society recommends that trans youth work with mental health professionals and doctors to seek appropriate treatment, including puberty blockers.
-The story also gave the wrong date for a Centers for Disease Control and Prevention study on the risks of suicide among transgender youth.
-It was January 2020.